 Sencha Green Tea Side Effects

-These three nutrients we’ve listed here can work all positively when consumed in a moderate amount.
-(This “moderate” amount can be five to 10 cups of sencha a day if one is already healthy).
-But with anything else, too much good thing can cause a problem.
+These three nutrients we’ve listed here can work all positively when consumed moderately.
+(This “moderate” amount can be five to 10 cups of sencha daily if one is already healthy).
+But with anything else, too many good things can cause a problem.
 So they can’t be your problem when you consume it in your scope of moderate amount.

 - Caffeine